 Watson and I took a relaxing hike through the deep woods of the Blue Forest (which aren’t actually blue) to gather flowers.
 At least, it was relaxing until we heard a BOOM!!
 BANG!
 CRASH !!! out of the green.
 We both freaked out and jumped, only to find that there was a tiny Pumpkin squirrel behind us.

 “Thank goodness,” the Watermelon Punny sighed in relief.
 “These squirrels are practically harmless, although -”

 “Aww, that squirrel is so cute!!”
 I squealed, running up to the little baby with open arms.
 After I met Bamboo the eggplant panda, I momentarily became obsessed with petting cute animals in Punny Garden.

 “Eden, no -” Watson started, only to find that I was too fast and too blinded by cuteness to hear.

 Loud and thunderous noises rebounded through the forest as I jumped back, covering my ears.
 “YOWW!!”
 I yell, shocked at the sudden noise.

 The squirrel, with a silly and mischievous look in his eye, started giggling (in a squirrel way) and ran up a pine tree.

-Bill, with his hands covering his ears, sighed and then chuckled.
+Watson, with his hands covering his ears, sighed.
 “I was going to tell you that Gourd Squirrels can use their gourd-shaped vocal cords to produce loud noises when alarmed once a day.
 Except this one looks like it wanted to play a prank on you instead!”